 Identifying the Gap

 For years, educators reported that upwards of 80% of their graduates were ready for work.
 Unfortunately, employers reported that less than 20% of graduates were ready for work.
 In 2002, The Partnership for 21st Century Learning (formerly the Partnership for 21st Century Skills) was founded as a coalition whose purpose was to bring the business community, education leaders and policymakers together to kick-start a national conversation on the importance of 21st-century skills for all students.
-In 2006, they organized a coalition which surveyed human resource professionals to identify the skills necessary for success in the workplace and whether newly graduated entrants to the workforce have those skills.
+In 2006, they organized a coalition that surveyed human resource professionals to identify the skills necessary for success in the workplace and whether newly graduated entrants to the workforce have those skills.
 It turns out that the skills gap was not lack of knowledge or technical skills (Basic Knowledge).
 Instead, the gap was that graduates had soft skills deficits (Applied Skills).

 As a result of the shared understanding created by the consortium’s survey and final report, a great deal of research has been conducted about what soft skills were necessary for success in education.
 Since then, the consortium has worked to help the business community, educators, policymakers, students and their families pay attention to the collective thinking of employers about the emerging workforce in America.
 To date, there has not been enough progress nor has it occurred fast enough to close the applied skills gap in America.